 COVID-19 AND NEWSPAPER

-Even though PM Modi has made it clear that COVID-19 is not transmitted through newspapers, still many people are not convinced of the same.
+Even though PM Modi has made it clear that COVID-19 is not transmitted through the newspaper, still many people are not convinced of the same.

-But the COVID-19 pandemic has brought many newspaper agencies on their knees, after the 21 days complete lockdown, when the printing press of India was also put on halt.
+But the COVID-19 pandemic has brought many newspaper agencies on their knees, after the 21 days complete lockdown, when the printing press of India was also pt on halt.
 It is rightly said, ‘there is no greater force of change than time’.
-People started to shift to their smartphones and surf through the web, to get the daily update of the happenings around the world.
-In fact, even after the commencement of unlocking stages, many households are restraining to get newspapers in their house are preferring digital methods only.
+People started to shift to their smartphones and surfing through the web, to get the daily update of the happenings around the world.
+In fact, even after the commencement of unlocking stages, many households are restraining to get the newspaper in their house are preferring digital methods only.

 Around forty national dailies went online during the due course of lockdown to sustain their position in the market, and very few have been able to resume their services.
 Moreover, the very fact from which these print agencies gained their revenue was advertisements, which again is taking place in a digital format.

 The early adopters of digital media have not faced a lot of problems than the one who is now trying to shift with their digital subscriptions.
 However, still there is a large population who is still continuing with the newspaper reading habits, because of their stubborn long-standing practice.